Current language: English

 Stasi Museum - Research Center and Memorial at Normannenstraße

-Behind the scenes of the GDR's secret police
+Feel the spirit of the GDR's power apparatus

-On the first floor of the building, visitors learn how the Ministry of State Security found its beginnings and gradually developed.
+On the first floor of the building, visitors learn how the Ministry for State Security began and gradually developed.
 The institution was established shortly after the founding of the GDR.
-Visitors also get an insight into the selection of Stasi employees.
-On the second floor, visitors can time travel back in time into the offices of Erich Mielke, the last GDR minister for State Security, which have been preserved in their original state.
-From here, Mielke led the Stasi for over 30 years.
+Visitors also gain insight into how Stasi employees were selected.

 Map view